-These oatmeal chocolate chip cookie bars are deliciously chewy!
-Buttery, full of oats and melty chocolate.
+These oatmeal chocolate chip bars are deliciously chewy!
+Buttery, full of oats and melty chocolate chunks.
 They are a great treat the whole family will enjoy.

 Ingredients

 Find the amounts of the ingredients for this oatmeal chocolate chip bar recipe in the printable full recipe card at the bottom of this post.
-Here is a rundown of what you will need.
+Here are the main ingredients you will need.

-- Chocolate - Use chocolate chips or chop up a bar of chocolate into chunks.
+• Chocolate – Use lots of chocolate chips or chop up a bar of chocolate into chunks.
 Milk chocolate chips or chunks are best, but you can substitute them with semi-sweet chocolate or white chocolate chips if you prefer.

 Equipment

-8x8 pan - You will need an 8-inch pan
+8×8 pan – You will need an 8-inch square pan

-Electric mixer - These cookie bars are easiest to make using an electric mixer or a stand mixer because the butter and the sugar need beating.
+Electric mixer – These cookie bars are easiest to make using an electric or stand mixer because the butter and the sugar need beating.

 Method

 Preheat the oven to 350°F (180°C).
-Line an 8x8 baking dish with parchment paper.
+Line an 8×8 baking dish with parchment paper.
 Leave a paper overhang, so you can easily lift the baked cookie from the pan once baked.

-In a large bowl, add the butter, brown sugar, and granulated sugar.
-Use a hand mixer or a stand mixer fitted with a paddle attachment to cream together the butter sugar.
-Beat them for about 2 minutes until lighter in color and creamy.
-If you have no electric mixer, beat them together with a wooden spoon until creamy.
+Use a hand or stand mixer fitted with a paddle attachment to beat the butter sugar for about 2 minutes until lighter in color and creamy.

 Add in the egg and vanilla and beat until combined.